 We have already seen him in movies.
 Even he got his own solo movie whose sequel is going to release this year.
 This alien-host team was also just so consistently impressive – a true force to be reckoned with.

-Eddie Brock is far from perfect, but over the years, he learned to use his powers in the name of those less fortunate, and in the process, transitioned from badass villain to even a more badass antihero.
+Eddie Brock is far from perfect, but over the years, he learned to use his powers in the name of those less fortunate, and in the process, transitioned from a badass villain to even a more badass antihero.

 Magneto is a powerful mutant, who is born with superhuman abilities.
 He has the ability to generate and control magnetic fields.